acse-hx721/Imperial-Sustainability/README.md

 Imperial-Sustainability: <https://github.com/acse-hx721/Imperial-Sustainability>

-### Webpage Template Source
-This web-based tool was developed on the basis of a free webpage template.
-Worthy - Free Bootstrap Template：<https://github.com/Html-Coder/Worthy>

-The template relies on some libraries to implement its beautiful display :
+### Appearance and Layout
+The appearance and layout of this web-based tool was developed primarily using HTML and CSS and relying on some common libraries.
 * Bootstrap
 * jQuery
 * Animate CSS

+Part of the appearance and layout references a free webpage template.

+Worthy - Free Bootstrap Template：<https://github.com/Html-Coder/Worthy>

 ### Data Visualization Framework
 The visualisation in this project was achieved using the visualisation framework ECharts.